Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 Increase your Dexterity score by 1, to a maximum of 20.

 **Dual Wielding**{ .inl }
-When you make the extra attack of the :weapon-prop-light: **Light** weapon property, you can add your Ability Modifier to the damage of the extra attack if that attack is with a Firearm that has the :weapon-prop-light: **Light** property.
+When you make the extra attack of the :wp-prop-light: **Light** weapon property, you can add your Ability Modifier to the damage of the extra attack if that attack is with a Firearm that has the :wp-prop-light: **Light** property.

 **Quickshot**{ .inl }
 After you roll for **:d20-inv: Initiative**{.d20 }, you can take a **:rsc-r: Reaction**{ .rsc } to make a single attack with a Firearm.